Tonewoods for Acoustic Guitars Explained

 Acoustic guitars usually feature different woods just for the body.
 The wood used for an acoustic’s back and sides are usually not the same as the wood used for the top.
 Let’s take a look at some popular back and side woods.

-This type of wood is supposed to give the guitar a rounded, and maybe warm sound, depending on the cut, but it’s also strong and sturdy.
+This type of wood is supposed to give the guitar a rounded, and potentially warm sound, depending on the cut, but it’s also strong and sturdy.
 Mahogany is used in a lot of Gibsons, and other acoustics and electrics.
 Using this wood could make the guitar a little heavy as well.

 It’s probably the most popular tonewood since just about every guitar manufacturer uses this.
 The majority of guitars in the past have used Brazilian Rosewood, so much that the world’s reserve or this wood has depleted to the point that it's practically endangered according to the Convention on International Trade in Endangered Species of Flora and Fauna (CITES).
 It’s known for its dark colors, its highly resonant characteristics.
 Musicians and luthiers would say that this tonewood has the most balanced tone, and it’s certainly one of the most expensive since guitars with this wood are not mass-produced as much as they once were.